 keelback snakes can eat all the toads they like without dying.
 Many

-birds also don’t seem to have any trouble, and indeed road-killed toads
+birds also don’t have any trouble, and indeed road-killed toads

-are a popular diet item for hawks in our study area at Fogg Dam.
+are a popular diet item for hawks at Fogg Dam.
 Native

 rodents happily munch cane toads without becoming ill.
-And lots of
+And many

 invertebrates handle the toad’s poison also – sometimes you can see meat